Raising Eevie & Banks - Feeding and Manners - Katie W. - Shaping

-Using positive reinforcement training and environmental management, Katie was able to greatly reduce the drama that the adult dogs tended to create on their own at dinner-times.
+Using positive reinforcement training and environmental management, Katie was able to significantly reduce the drama that the adult dogs tended to create on their own at dinner times.
 It takes a lot longer to change a dog's behavior using behavioral modification training, which is necessary to change a dog's learned behavior, but training puppies to do a different behavior in the first place is MUCH faster!

 Now Katie has these two brassy pups, particularly Eevie.
 It is clear to Katie that these pups need supervision and training regarding food, and she knows that her life with the dogs as adults will be less complicated if she gets this early training handled well.

 It is important to the story to share with you the temperament of the dogs:

 Both pups are environmentally bold.

 Eevie, living in the company of her siblings, liked to be a bit of a punk.
 If there was a disagreement happening, she was usually involved.
 Sometimes she started these scuffles, and sometimes she seemed to join in for fun.
 She is VERY sure of herself.

 A pup like this can be challenging to raise because she will require more active training/shaping than a more easygoing pup would.
 However, a pup like this has the moxie necessary to handle a lot of guardian responsibility as an adult, so working a little harder right now will be worth it in the long run.